myresidency/app/PRIVACY.md

 # Privacy Policy

-**Effective Date**: December 23, 2025
+**Effective Date**: December 25, 2025
 **Version**: 1.0

 ## 1. Introduction

-Welcome to MyResidency.
-We respect your privacy and are committed to protecting your personal data.
-This privacy policy explains how we collect, use, and safeguard your information when you use our mobile application.
+Welcome to My Residency.
+We respect your privacy and are committed to protecting it.
+This privacy policy explains how your information is handled when you use our mobile application.

+We do not collect, transmit, or sell personal data.
+All information you enter stays on your device and is processed locally.
+You can remove or delete this data at any time.

-## 2. Information We Collect
+## 2. Information Stored on Your Device

-We collect and process the following types of information:
+The app allows you to store and manage the following types of information locally on your device:

 ### Personal Information
 - Name, contact details, nationality, and residency information you provide during setup